LLNL/Surfactant/plugins/cvebin2vex/README.md

 ## Important Licensing Information
 Main Project License (Surfactant): MIT License.

 Plugin License: MIT License, but it includes and uses cve-bin-tool, which is GPL-3.0 licensed.
-## Implications
-Using this plugin means that when it operates, it invokes the cve-bin-tool (GPL-3.0 licensed).
-This interaction does not automatically change the license of your project to GPL-3.0, but any distribution of the combined work that includes this plugin must comply with the GPL-3.0 terms.

-For more details on GPL-3.0, please review the GPL-3.0 License.